Safety and security

 - Tell the service where you are first.
 This is the most important piece of information.
 Then give them your name and the type of emergency.

 After help has arrived, you should also contact Victoria International on their emergency contact number: +64-27-600 6864.

 The Wellington Central Police Station is on the corner of Victoria and Harris Streets, next to the Wellington Central Library.
 It’s open 24 hours a day, seven days a week.

 You can also reach police services for non-emergencies by calling 105.

 The NZ Police website has useful information in multiple languages.

-If something is stolen or you don’t feel safe on campus, contact the security office, located in the Cotton building.
+If something is stolen or you don’t feel safe on campus, contact the security office.

 - extension 5398 (or 8888) for emergencies if you’re calling from a campus landline.

 Every year many students have to replace their passport after it’s lost or stolen.
 We recommend you get an Kiwi Access Card to prove your age and identity—and keep your passport locked away somewhere safe.